-When we are done with operations to the file, we need to properly close the file.
+When we are done with performing operations on the file, we need to properly close the file.

-Closing a file will free up the resources that were tied with the file and is done using Python
+Closing a file will free up the resources that were tied with the file.
+It is done using the

 Python has a garbage collector to clean up unreferenced objects but we must not rely on it to close the file.